Why is my roof vent leaking

 Replace Damaged Components

-If the vent flashing or other components are damaged, you may need to replace them to stop the leak.
+If the vent housing, flashing, or other parts are damaged, you'll need to replace those components to stop the leak.

 Frequently Asked Questions